Do you have a small bathroom with no room to move? With one of our small bathroom designs, you will benefit from more space, functionality, and style!

 You might like to avoid using a shower screen entirely and opt for an open, walk-in design instead.
 A door that pivots open will quickly fill up the space, and this is the same for cupboards.

 Remember, any sharp corners can be a hazard and will feel bulky in your bathroom.
 The idea is to create as much floor space as possible, without sacrificing functionality.
+Accessible bathrooms are important for not only people with disabilities, but also for ensuring that your bathroom is “future proof” if you wish to grow old in it.
+Reducing items like sharp corners will also make the bathroom much safer for children if there may be children in the house.

 How can I make my small bathroom design luxurious?